August 29, 2018

 Every year, the National Community Pharmacists Association (NCPA) releases the NCPA Digest.
 This report compiles data from independent pharmacies across the nation.

-The 2017 NCPA Digest shows that the average independent pharmacy profit margin used to be steady and reliable.
+The Digest shows that the average independent pharmacy profit margin used to be steady and reliable.

-The average independent pharmacy profit margin in 2016 was 22.1 percent.
+The average independent pharmacy gross profit margin in 2019 was 22 percent.

-That makes the average independent pharmacy profit $796,180.
+That makes the average independent pharmacy gross profit $748,000.

 Asking if owning a pharmacy is profitable is like asking if joining a team will win you a trophy.
 It could!
 If your team is stacked with great players and does all the right things.